≡ Menu

 Louisiana Catahoula Leopard Dog Characteristics

-Because the Louisiana Catahoula Leopard Dog is a bit of a “mix” what you’re going to find is, while their coats will tend to be short and easily manageable, their “coloring” can, and often will, vary significantly from one dog to another.
-For example some may be spotted, bridled, patched or even solid.
+Because the Louisiana Catahoula Leopard Dog is a bit of a “mix,” you’re going to find that while their coats will tend to be short and easily manageable, their “coloring” can, and often will, vary significantly from one dog to another.
+For example, some may be spotted, bridled, patched, or even solid.

 Other than that…

-You’re going to find is that most Catahoula Leopard dogs are going to be: A medium dog, weighing somewhere between 50 to 90 pounds.
-They’ll also tend to have their characteristic “glass eyes,” which is a genetic trait that makes some of the Catahoula hounds eyes resemble fractured glass.
-And when this trait is combined with their unique eye colors (that are often mismatched), the affect can be mesmerizing!
+You’re going to find that most Catahoula Leopard dogs will be: A medium dog, weighing somewhere between 50 to 90 pounds.
+They also tend to have their characteristic “glass eyes,” a genetic trait that makes some of the Catahoula hound’s eyes resemble fractured glass.
+And when this trait is combined with their unique eye colors (often mismatched), the effect can be mesmerizing!

 And just when…